QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 Every variable is stored at some location inside the memory.

-When calling a function with some variables, they are passed by value, meaning they are **copied** 🤢, and if the new function edit them, the original with remain unchanged 🚫.
+When calling a function with some variables, they are passed by value, meaning they are **copied** 🤢, and if the new function edits them, the original will remain unchanged 🚫.

 To avoid losing memory because of copies 🔥, or to allow a function to edit a variable passed to it ✨, you can use pointers 🍀.

-A **pointer** is a variable holding the address of another variable.
+A **pointer** is a variable that holds the address of another variable.

 * ➡️ A pointer has a fixed size in memory
 * ➡️ A pointer can read/edit the value of the original variable